Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Upgrading-from-2021.1-to-2021.2.md

 ## HDRP Global Settings

-From 2021.2, the GraphicsSettings's assigned HDRP Asset no longer acts as the defaultAsset for HDRP.
-A new Asset called HDRP Global Settings has been added to save settings unrelated to which HDRP Asset is active.
+From 2021.2, the HDRP Asset assigned in the Graphics Settings no longer acts as the default Asset for HDRP.
+A new HDRP Global Settings Asset now exists to save settings unrelated to which HDRP Asset is active.